janjongboom/dsa2017-fieldwork-server/README.md

 This is the MQTT server which is used during the fieldwork at Data Science Africa.
 It retrieves data from a sensor and publishes it to InfluxDB.
 The client is located at [janjongboom/dsa2017-fieldwork-fw](https://github.com/janjongboom/dsa2017-fieldwork-fw).

+## How it works

+It exposes two services:

+* MQTT Service for simple sensor data (like temperature / moisture) on port 1883.
+* UDP Service for data that needs high throughput (like accelerometer) on port 1884.

 ## How to install

 1. Install [node.js](http://nodejs.org) 6.x or higher.